OpsMx/Redis-For-Clouddriver/README.md

 ## Commands to Execute

-1. Execute the below command to create the Redis Statefulset for Clouddriver.
+1. Execute the below command to create the Redis yml files for Clouddriver.

     ```kubectl apply -f <statefulset.yml>  -n  <namespace>```